upasana-mittal/Setsumei-ML/Readme.md

+# Notes

+Note: These are my notes sourced from
+- The hundred page machine learning book
+- Sklearn python library

 Machine Learning is a universally recognised term that usually refers to the science and engineering of building machine capable of doing various useful things without being explicitly programmed to do so.